hinkley a month ago

 Either a graph of calls or objects will contain a large number of unique objects, layers of alternating objects, or a lot of one type of object.
 Any map function for instance will tend to return a bunch of the same object.
 When the median and the mean diverge like this your thinking about perf gets muddy.
 An inline cache will make bulk allocations in list comprehensions faster.
 It won’t make creating DAGs faster.
 One is better than none.

-• munificent 10 hours ago
+• munificent a month ago

 > Any map function for instance will tend to return a bunch of the same object.